 Read this guide to learn how to do a brain dump.

-The problem with most of the productivity guides are, they will tell you what to do but not how to do it.
-Although I can't guarantee that these strategies will surely help you.
+The problem with most of the productivity guides is, they will tell you what to do but not how to do it.
+However, I can't guarantee that these strategies will surely help you.
 But I will suggest you try and see what works for you.
 That's it for now.
 Take care and stay safe.
 Shad

 Illustration on the cover is courtesy of unDraw